grpc/proposal/A31-xds-routeaction-support.md

 counter-productive.

 If `max_grpc_timeout` is not present, the `timeout` field will specify the maximum RPC timeout for this route, with a default of 15s.
+A value of 0 indicates no limit should be applied.

 If `max_grpc_timeout` is present, then `timeout` is ignored and `max_grpc_timeout` limits the maximum timeout for RPCs on this route.
 A value